Parents’ Guide to School Swimming

 If you are a parent or guardian of a child with disabilities go to our Disabilities section for more on school swimming.The 2013 School Swimming Census Learning the Lesson: The Future of School Swimming is the largest ever investigation into school swimming.
 More than 3,500 schools were asked how many of their Key Stage 2 children have reached national curriculum swimming requirements.
 Click here to download the school swimming Census report.

-- Talk to your school about how they are meeting their obligation to provide swimming lessons
+- Talk to your school about how they are meeting their obligation to provide swimming lessons.
+The ASA is encouraging primary schools in England to sign up for support and resources to help them with their swimming provision through our School Swimming Charter

 - Talk to your local authority about school swimming